The Modern label was formed in 1945 in Los Angeles, California, by Saul and Jules Bihari. Modern

 brothers Jules and Joe served as Vice Presidents, and brother Lester was head of Sales and Promotion.

-Austin McCoy, Jake Porter, Lester Sill and Ike Turner.
+Davis, Austin McCoy, Jake Porter, Lester Sill and Ike Turner.

 In the late '40s and early '50s, Modern/RPM was able to attract many fine blues performers to the labels, including B.B.
 King, Roscoe Gordon, Elmore James, Smokey Hogg, Lightnin' Hopkins, Little Willie Littlefield, Jimmy McCracklin, Jimmy Witherspoon, Pee Wee Crayton and John Lee Hooker.
 Modern also leased masters from Sam Phillips in Memphis, and was the first label to release material by the legendary Howlin' Wolf.
 A split between the Bihari brothers and Sam Phillips occurred when Phillips started leasing the Wolf masters to Chess in Chicago.